-The Center for Adherence Promotion and Self-Management at Cincinnati Children’s offers educational training opportunities for a variety of audiences.
+The Center for Adherence and Self-Management at Cincinnati Children’s offers educational training opportunities for a variety of audiences.

 The center research faculty programs afford extensive opportunities in multidisciplinary research with faculty in clinical psychology, pediatrics and biostatistics.
 Program fellows will have opportunities to conduct research in the following areas: